-- Race Director, Referee, Clerk of the Course and Technical Member: the day before the beginning of the practice - Technical Steward, Administrative staff, Timekeeper and Environmental Steward: at least 3 hours before the beginning of the practice. - The CMO, responsible for the medical services must attend the first meeting with the organisers.
+- Race Director, Referee, Clerk of the Course and Technical Member: the day before the beginning of the practice - Technical Steward, Administrative staff, Timekeeper and Environmental Steward: at least before 18:00 the day prior to practice. - The CMO, responsible for the medical services must attend the first meeting with the organisers.